 Most ligament injuries will heal completely.
 However, even a low-grade injury that resolves ultimately can affect your ability to function normally for weeks or months afterward.

-Sprains and strains can cause swelling and pain, but they are often more severe than simple muscle soreness.
+Just like tendon injuries, sprains and strains can cause swelling and pain, but they are often more severe than simple muscle soreness.
 Ligament injuries often include a limited range of motion.

 The pain and swelling in the injured area are the first symptoms of any ligament injury.
 Swelling is usually uniform and not very large.